Google Workspace : Collaboration + productivity apps (opens in new tab)

 What Slack does well though is bring that simple idea to life very intuitively, with a slick and responsive interface, and a host of integrations, plug-ins and shortcuts to keep the conversation flowing.
 All the functions you think you might need, from file transfers to video calling, are right there for you.

-You don't get much out of Slack for free – with 5GB of total storage, 10,000 recent, searchable conversations and no group calling – but it gives you a feel for the app, and should be fine for smaller teams.
+You don't get much out of Slack for free but it gives you a feel for the app, and should be fine for smaller teams.
 At the highest pricing tier, you get round-the-clock support and a guaranteed support response time of four hours, as well as unlimited message archives.

 Other small business software to consider